 Driving over the pass is a perfect way to spend a day in Vietnam.
 Winding up the twisty roads of the pass on a motorbike, with each view better than the last, and stopping for a dip in the ocean at one of the idyllic beaches on the route makes this an experience that will be tough to beat.
 I hope this guide will help you experience it for yourself.

 Before I go any further I want to disclose that this drive can be dangerous.
 It involves a short stint on Highway 1 (driving alongside large lorries going at speed), and steep windy roads over the pass.
 I would not recommend this drive for people who are not confident on a motorbike.
 And please please please wear a helmet!
 OK rant over.

 Hiring a motorbike for the Hai Van Pass

 If you don’t have your own bike already to drive the route, you will need to hire one.
-Many of the abundant tour shops in Hue, Da Nang and Hoi An provide one way bike hire, allowing travelers to pick up a motor at their starting point and drop it off on the other side of the pass.
+Some of the abundant tour shops in Hue, Da Nang and Hoi An provide one-way bike hire, allowing travellers to pick up a motor at their starting point and drop it off on the other side of the pass.
 The cost of the rental will include transport for your heavy bags, so you don’t have to take them with you on the bike.